 Sometimes the arc is less than 120 degrees, yet we can still find trouble.
 Let y and z, in the interior of the arc, (i.e. not the end points), be 60 degrees apart, with pink approaching y and z from within.
 That means orange approaches y and z from without.
 Draw the circular pink orange borders as before, and orange points will be within 1 of each other.
 There could be choke points along the way, as long as they aren't y and z.
 In fact we only need tiny (arbitrarily small) pink orange 2 color bands at y and z.
 If the regions are both inside c or both outside c, the borders pull the orange regions too close together.
 If one region is inside c and one outside c, the borders pull the pink regions too far apart.

 Consider a 2 color arc, inside or out, > 60 and ≤ 120.
 There are no choke points.
 It is orange at the right, and 60 degrees over it has to be pink.
 Pink could start earlier but it must be extant at 60.
 Slide both points counterclockwise t degrees until there is a color change.
 Pink becomes orange and orange becomes pink.
 These are points y and z, still 60 degrees apart, and they produce the trouble described in the previous paragraph.
 Thus this color change cannot occur.
 It's pink all the way to the other end of the 2 color band.
-If the arc length is 70 degrees, then 10 degrees on one end is orange and 10 degrees on the other end is pink.
+If the arc length is 80 degrees, then 20 degrees on one end is orange and 20 degrees on the other end is pink.
 We don't know what happens in the middle - could be a series of pink and orange stripes.
 Could be orange pink orange pink, each 20 degrees.